 I recently had to exorcise, er, fire a client.
 One I’d been working with for years.
 I have written three complete novels for this fellow, rewritten a fourth and outlined a fifth.
-The novel we were working on when we parted company was one we had been at for roughly six years from the time when he turned over a research binder, a long, Harvard outline, and a number of drafted chapters and scenes.
+The novel we were working on when we parted company was one we had been at for roughly six years from the time when he turned over a research binder, a long, detailed, Harvard-style outline, and a number of drafted chapters and scenes.

 I freely admit that I allowed the situation to go on too long, but I really dislike quitting, and I have first hand evidence of the efficacy of the Golden Rule.
 I know that if you treat even contrarians with kindness and friendliness, you will end up with a good friend.
 I had thought I’d reached that plateau with this client, which was why the breakup was especially hard.

 What I got out of it was an awareness of behaviors that bode ill for writers involved in ghostwriting, editing and even collaborations of alleged equals.

 I wrote awhile back in this series of a client I called Rocky.
 He’d sent an extremely uneven proposal to a famous editor to whom he should have sent nothing but the best work possible.
 His rationale for sending what he claims he knew was flawed was that he’d established such a good rapport with the fellow that the editor would absolutely understand what he was trying to accomplish and would forgive the stumbles in execution.
 Didn’t turn out that way, alas.
 The editor couldn’t help but recognize the work of more than one writer and wonder what was up.